-Isis Pharmaceuticals, Inc. was incorporated in California in January 1989, and in April 1991 we changed our state of incorporation to Delaware.
+Isis was incorporated in California in January 1989 and in April 1991 changed its state of incorporation to Delaware.
 Our executive offices are located at 2292 Faraday Avenue, Carlsbad, California 92008, and our telephone number is (760) 931-9200.
-Isis' world wide web address is http://www.isisph.com.
-Information contained on our website should not be considered to be part of this prospectus.

-Isis Pharmaceuticals[TM], GeneTrove[TM] and Ibis Therapeutics[TM] are trademarks of Isis.
+Isis Pharmaceuticals[TM], GeneTrove[TM] and Ibis Therapeutics[TM] are our trademarks.
 Vitravene® is a registered trademark of Novartis AG.
+Affinitac[TM] is a trademark of Eli Lilly and Company.
 This prospectus also contains trademarks and servicemarks of other companies.